antmicro/kenning/README.rst

 The ONNX API and format is constantly evolving, and there are more and more operators in new state-of-the-art models that need to be supported.

-The ``edge_ai_tester.core.onnxconversion.ONNXConversion`` class provides an API for writing compatibility tests between ONNX and deep learning frameworks.
+The ``kenning.core.onnxconversion.ONNXConversion`` class provides an API for writing compatibility tests between ONNX and deep learning frameworks.

 It requires implementing: